 Ocean technology and engineering is a diverse area of oceanographic science and engages staff from a range of disciplines including engineering, chemistry and marine science.
 The NOC is extremely collaborative and is always seeking new partnerships with academia and industry for commercialisation of existing products and for new R&D. Our six areas of technology development focus on differing aspects in the creation of new technologies and tools to aid in oceanographic science.

-Mechanical engineering provides engineering design, small-quantity manufacture, assembly and support for operations to other groups at the National Oceanography and externally.
+Mechanical engineering provides engineering design, small-quantity manufacture, assembly and support for operations to other groups at the NOC and externally.
 Engineers work with scientists to design and develop a wide range of equipment, from sub-assemblies for complex autonomous underwater vehicles (AUVs) to simple clamps for attaching instruments to frames.